-8. Two Concluding Observations
+8. Concluding Observations

-T. Tao's essay on the extended reals (Tao (2008, pp. 38-56)) makes the case that the extend real numbers $\mathbb{R}$ can be of concrete benefit to almost any mathematician, pure or applied.
-Here with a very light use of the extended reals, we can answer a question that was raised in the introduction; we just need to take our path weight λ to be a strictly positive infinitesimal.
+T. Tao's essay on the extended reals (Tao (2008, pp. 38-56)) makes the case that the extended real numbers $\mathbb{R}$ can be of concrete benefit to almost any mathematician, pure or applied.
+Here, with a very light use of the extended reals, we can answer a question that was raised in the introduction; we just need to take the weight factor λ for the path edges to be a strictly positive infinitesimal.

-Specifically, we fix λ to be any extended real such that $0 < \lambda < x$ for all $x \in \mathbb{R}$ with x > 0.
-With this choice, the weight of the minimum spanning caterpillar is just λ times the (usual Euclidean) cost of the optimal traveling salesman path.
-Thus, if one reformulates Theorem 1 to permit an infinitesimal $\lambda \in {}^\mathbb{R}$, we see that Theorem 1 is a strict generalization of the Beardwood, Halton, Hammersley theorem.
-Moreover, a proof of Theorem 1 that allows for a strictly positive infinitesimal $\lambda \in {}^\mathbb{R}$ is virtually identical to the proof we have given here.
+Specifically, we fix λ to be any extended real number such that $0 < \lambda < x$ for all $x \in \mathbb{R}$ with x > 0.
+With this choice, the cost of any non-path edge is prohibitively expensive.
+Consequently, one elects to run the backbone π through all of the points of χ_n , and the weight of the minimum spanning caterpillar is just λ times the (usual Euclidean) cost of the optimal traveling salesman path.
+Thus, if one reformulates Theorem 1 to permit an infinitesimal $\lambda \in \mathbb{R}$, we see that Theorem 1 is a strict generalization of the Beardwood, Halton, Hammersley theorem.
+Moreover, a proof of Theorem 1 that allows for a strictly positive infinitesimal $\lambda \in \mathbb{R}$ is virtually identical to the proof we have given here.

-It is fair to say that this (very light) use of the extend reals is just a mater of language.
+It is fair to say that this use of the extended reals is just a matter of language.
 Nevertheless, we were genuinely uncertain at one point if one could view Theorem 1 as an honest generalization of the Beardwood, Halton, Hammersley theorem.
 It eventually became clear that the formal introduction of the extended reals would make an affirmative answer easy.
 While this may be a just matter of language, at the end of the day, it seems to be an instance of useful language.